Nisha-Nathan/ASA-portfolio-template/README.md

    ![Base path example](assets/images/base-url.png)
 7. Go to the settings tab in your repo, and scroll down to the **Pages** section on the left sidebar.
 Then, under the **Source** dropdown, click **Github Actions**.
    ![Actions config](assets/images/gh-actions.png)
 8. Add and commit all your files, then push to the `main` branch.
-You should see your site at `https://61040-fa24.github.io/<your-repo-name>`, e.g. [https://61040-fa24.github.io/portfolio-dhua](https://61040-fa24.github.io/portfolio-dhua) _(It's possible that you're site might initially load with no CSS applied.
+You should see your site at `https://<your-github-username>.github.io/<your-repo-name>/`, e.g. [https://huadana1.github.io/portfolio-dhua/](https://huadana1.github.io/portfolio-dhua/) _(It's possible that your site might initially load with no CSS applied.
 If this happens, just give it a few minutes then refresh the page.)_

 If you have trouble with any of these steps, check through the guide to make sure you didn't skip any steps, and then check Discourse or attend studio hours so a TA can help you out :smile: